multimodal-ai-lab/DEFAME/README.md

 3. Open the new Service Account, go to "Keys" and generate a new JSON key file.
 4. Save the downloaded key file at the path `config/google_service_account_key.json`.

+### WebScraping

+This project uses **BeautifulSoup** as a fallback for web scraping.
+To reproduce the results from the paper, you need to install and run the **FireCrawl** server.
+Instructions are available at [FireCrawl Documentation](https://github.com/mendableai/firecrawl.git).

 ## Add a Custom Tool